Dan Ige: Ultimate Fighting Championship

 Ige faced Movsar Evloev on June 4, 2022, at UFC Fight Night 207.
 He lost the fight via unanimous decision.

 Ige faced Damon Jackson January 14, 2023, at UFC Fight Night 217.
 He won the fight via knockout in the second round.
 This win earned him the Performance of the Night bonus.

 Ige faced Nate Landwehr on June 10, 2023, at UFC 289.
 He won the bout via unanimous decision.

 Ige faced Bryce Mitchell on September 23, 2023, at UFC Fight Night 228.
 He lost the fight via unanimous decision.

 Ige was scheduled to face Lerone Murphy on February 10, 2024, at UFC Fight Night 236.
 However, Murphy pulled out in mid January due to an undisclosed injury, and he was replaced by Andre Fili.
 Ige won the bout by first-round knockout.
 This fight earned him another Performance of the Night award.

 Ige was scheduled to face Joanderson Brito on July 20, 2024, at UFC on ESPN 60.
 However, Brito was forced to pull from the event due to a leg injury and was replaced by Chepe Mariscal.
 However, Ige withdrew from this bout on short notice to serve as a replacement fighter at UFC 303.

 Ige, replacing Brian Ortega on a few hours notice, faced Diego Lopes on June 29, 2024, at UFC 303 at a catchweight of 165 pounds.
 He lost the fight by unanimous decision.

 Ige faced Lerone Murphy on October 26, 2024, at UFC 308.
 He lost the fight by unanimous decision.

-Ige faced Sean Woodson on April 12, 2025 at UFC 314.
+Ige faced Sean Woodson on April 12, 2025, at UFC 314.
 He won the fight by technical knockout in the third round.

-Ige faced former Bellator Featherweight and Lightweight Champion Patrício Pitbull on July 19, 2025 at UFC 318.
+Ige faced former Bellator Featherweight and Lightweight Champion Patrício Pitbull on July 19, 2025, at UFC 318.
+He lost the fight by unanimous decision.

+Ige faced Melquizael Costa on February 21, 2026, at UFC Fight Night 267.
+He lost the fight by technical knockout in the first round via a spinning back kick and punches, marking the first stoppage loss of his career.

+Making his bantamweight debut, Ige faced David Martínez on September 12, 2026 at UFC Fight Night 288.
 He lost the fight by unanimous decision.